 The Schengen area comprises 26 European nations, including Luxembourg.
 The region primarily functions as a single authority for foreign travel, with a uniform visa policy.

-Citizens of certain nations who have not yet established a liberalisation agreement are required to get this travel authorisation prior to their arrival in Luxembourg or anywhere else in Europe.
+Citizens of certain nations who have not yet established a liberalization agreement are required to get this travel authorization prior to their arrival in Luxembourg or anywhere else in Europe.